gapacurar/AIFacade/docs/developer_guide.md

     response = db.Column(db.Text, nullable=False)
 ```

-The __chat__ model is also pretty straight forward.
-We collect the prompt the user inserted and we retrieve the response from the api while linking via FK the user_id to the id of the User model.
+The __chat__ model is also pretty straightforward.
+We collect the prompt the user inserted, and we retrieve the response from the api while linking via FK the user_id to the id of the User model.
 Timestamp is automatically.
-I chose this way of storing the responses because its easier to maintain the history of each individual user and because the session cookies flask provided are not good enough when it comes to different users logging from the same device.
+I chose this way of storing the responses because it's easier to maintain the history of each individual user and because the session cookies Flask provided are not good enough when it comes to different users logging in from the same device.

 ### db.py

-For the db we use the normal SQLAlchemy class from Flask-SQLAlchemy.
+For the DB, we use the normal SQLAlchemy class from Flask-SQLAlchemy.
 It's easy to implement and easy to maintain.
-In this file we mostly created the CLI commands for the database with @click.command and @with_appcontext from built-in modules and flask.cli.
+In this file, we mostly created the CLI commands for the database with @click.command and @with_appcontext from built-in modules and flask.cli.
 The commands we defined are:

 1. init-db: We create the initial database and instance/ directory if they don't already exist.
 2. delete-tables: We delete all the tables of the database.
-3. reset-tables: We delete all the tables, including *alembic_version* if exists then we recreate all the tables.
+3. reset-tables: We delete all the tables, including *alembic_version* if it exists, then we recreate all the tables.

 Finally, the init_app() function adds all the commands so they can be called through the app.